We use affiliate links and may receive a small commission on purchases. Read more about us.

 If you style your hair regularly, you know that little things can make a big difference in your long-term comfort.
 Drybar The Shot Collection blow-dryer brushes are luxury products that are designed in an intelligent way.
 But are they different from each other?
 Numbers don’t lie.

-While the cord lengths and the handles are exactly the same between these three tools, we did notice a couple of differences that might make a difference in comfort.
+While the cord lengths and the handles are the same between these three tools, we did notice a couple of differences that might make a difference in comfort.

 – Weight

 While The Single Shot (14.9 oz) and The Double Shot (15.1 oz) have similar weights, The Half Shot (12.3 oz) is much lighter.
-It actually is the lightest hot air brush on our list.
+It is the lightest hot air brush on our list.
 Something to definitely consider if you’re agitated by your fatigued arm that you have to endure every day.

 – Handle Size